mandober/debrief.cs/990-cs-timeline/TIMELINE.md

 - 1957 Fortran, the first compiler, J. Backus
 - 1957 oσ Atlas Supervisor (Atlas computer project start) at Manchester University
 - 1957 oσ BESYS at Bell Labs for IBM704, later IBM7090 and IBM7094
-- 1957 πλ 'Fortran', the first compiler by Backus
+- 1957 πλ Fortran, the first compiler by Backus
 - 1957 πλ COMIT, one of the first PLs with approximation of pattern matching
 - 1957 πλ Comtran (precursor to Cobol)
-- 1957 πλ Comtran, precursor to Cobol
 - 1957 πλ early Pattern matching in COMIT
-- 1957 πλ FORTRAN, Watson Scientific
-- 1957 πλ Fortran, with the first compiler, J. Backus
+- 1957 πλ Fortran, with the first compiler, J. Backus, Watson Scientific
-- 1958 Algol 58
 - 1958 Algol 58 (Algorithmic Language), 1st appearance of Algol
 - 1958 Lisp by John McCarthy
-- 1958 Lisp by John McCarthy
 - 1958 oσ UMES (University of Michigan Executive System) for IBM704, IBM709, IBM7090
 - 1958 Simply Typed λ-calculus by Curry and Feys
-- 1958 Simply Typed λ-calculus, Curry and Feys
 - 1958 λo Simply Typed λ-calculus, Curry and Feys
-- 1958 λo Simply Typed λ-calculus, H.Curry and Feys
-- 1958 πλ 'Algol 58' (Algorithmic Language), first appearance
+- 1958 πλ Algol 58 (Algorithmic Language), first appearance
-- 1958 πλ 'Lisp' by John.McCarthy
+- 1958 πλ Lisp by John McCarthy
 - 1958 πλ Algol 58
-- 1958 πλ Lisp, by John McCarthy
 - 1959 Cobol (the Short Range Committee)
 - 1959 MOSFET invented, Atalla & Kahng, Bell Labs
 - 1959 oσ SOS (SHARE Operating System), based on GM-NAA I/O